 Joyce A. Glisson, LMSW, CST, is a Clinical Social Worker and Certified Sex Therapist at the center for sexual health.
 She specializes in sexual health and vulvar disease and has clinical interests in vulvar pain and vulvar diseases, male and female sexual function, medical or pain disorders interrupting sexual function, relationship and intimacy concerns, menopause/andropause and sexuality and aging, as well as sexual health education.

 Mieke Beckman, LMSW, CST is a Clinical Social Worker and a Certified Sex Therapist at the center for sexual health.
-Mieke also provides brief sexual health counseling in three UMHS gynecology clinics, including the Women With Developmental Disabilities clinic, the Vulvar Diseases clinic, and the Pediatric and Adolescent clinic.
-She specializes in sexual health and women's health, and her clinical interests include sexuality and disability, male and female sexual function, women's health, relationship and intimacy concerns, and sexual health education.
+Mieke also provides brief sexual health counseling in two UMHS gynecology clinics: the Women With Developmental Disabilities clinic, and the Pediatric and Adolescent clinic.
+She specializes in sexual health and women's health, and her clinical interests include sexuality and disability, male and female sexual function, women's health, intimacy in relationships, and sexual health education.

 Casey O’ Gara, LMSW, RN is a Clinical Social Worker and Certified Sex Therapist at the center for sexual health.
 She specializes in sexual health and vulvar diseases.
 Her clinical interests include male and female sexuality related to change/loss due to medical or psychological conditions, trauma, or the normal aging process, in addition to relationship and intimacy concerns.